singh-man/books/crackingTheCoding/13_java.md

 ---

 Please note that because virtually all the solutions in this book are implemented with Java, we have selected only a small number of questions for this chapter.
-Moreover, most of these questions deal with the"trivia" of the languages, since the rest of the book is filled with Java programming questions.
+Moreover, most of these questions deal with the "trivia" of the languages, since the rest of the book is filled with Java programming questions.